upptime/upptime.js.org/docs/get-started.md

 5. Select the "repo" scope
 6. Click "Generate token"

 After generating your token, copy it (you will not see it again).
-Then, add it as a repository sectet:
+Then, add it as a repository secret:

 1. In your Upptime repository, select "Settings"
 2. In the left sidebar, click "Secrets"